m3nt0r/marionette-docs/_posts/2014-05-17-marionette.approuter.md

 });
 ```

 The object that is used as the `controller` has no requirements, other than it will
 contain the methods that you specified in the `appRoutes`.

 It is recommended that you divide your controller objects into smaller pieces of related functionality
 and have multiple routers / controllers, instead of just one giant router and controller.

+## onRoute

+If it exists, AppRouters will call the `onRoute` method whenever a user navigates within your app.
+The
+callback receives three arguments: the name, path, and arguments of the route.